|

 director bought it off

-were all dead, save one, who managed to
+the occupants were dead, save one, who managed to

 with a tall mountain in the center, shaped